Silo Internal Linking

 If you’re planning to build an authority site with a lot of posts and pages, it’s understandable to use this link structure.
 Be sure to read this article on creating silo structures which includes case studies and helpful examples.

 The video shows a standard Silo Structure Internal Linking design.
-The clip is going over important factors for on-page which every SEO specialist needs to look at properly.
+The clip is going over important factors for on-page which every SEO specialist needs to look at properly for silo structure.

 You should implement the infamous SEO Silos of WordPress or whatever content management system you use.
 This is hugely beneficial to strengthen all your pages and rank for multiple keywords.